 The church has an unusual design with a large bell tower and a two-tiered balcony.

 Inside, it’s beautiful and worth a quick look.
-It was originally built as a mosque and retains an Arabic prayer niche with calligraphy indicating the direction of Mecca.
+It was initially built as a mosque and retains an Arabic prayer niche with calligraphy indicating the direction of Mecca.

 You can climb to the church’s roof for lovely views over Ronda.